Fungai023/MultiOS-SetUp/README.md

 Memory updated
 Here's a sample README.md file for your project:

-CrossSetup
-CrossSetup is a Bash script designed to prepare laptops for students at [Your Campus Name].
+MultiOS-setUp is a Bash script designed to prepare laptops for students at [Your Campus Name].
 The script automates the setup of essential tools and configurations for coding, productivity, and campus-specific applications on various operating systems.
 For non-Ubuntu operating systems, it first installs an Ubuntu-based terminal environment before proceeding with configurations.

 Features
 The script automates the installation and setup of the following: